OSGConnect/connectbook/start/data/stashcache.md

 via `/public` with explicit instruction from an OSG staff member.

-# Use a StashCache URL to Transfer Large Input Files to Jobs
+# Use a 'stash' URL to Transfer Large Input Files to Jobs

-Jobs submitted from the OSG Connect login nodes will transfer data from the origin via StashCache
+Jobs submitted from the OSG Connect login nodes will transfer data from the origin
 when files are indicated with an appropriate `stash:///` URL in the `transfer_input_files` line of the submit file: